cawfree/react-native-animated-look-up-table/README.md

 # react-native-animated-look-up-table
 Creates a look up table which can be used to interpolate across the results of an arbitrary input function.
-This can be used to help achieve some complex effects.
+This can be used to help achieve some complex effects whilst maintaining performance, since they can be used in conjunction with `useNativeDriver`.

 ## 🚀 Getting Started